Labrador

 Labrador occupies most of the eastern part of the Labrador Peninsula.
 It is bordered to the west and south by the province of Quebec.
 Labrador also shares a small land border with the territory of Nunavut on Killiniq Island.

-The indigenous peoples of Labrador include the Northern Inuit of Nunatsiavut, the Southern Inuit-Métis of NunatuKavut, and the Innu of Nitassinan.
+The indigenous peoples of Labrador include the Northern Inuit of Nunatsiavut, the Southern-Inuit of NunatuKavut, and the Innu of Nitassinan.

 Etymology

-Labrador is named after João Fernandes Lavrador, a Portuguese explorer who sailed along the coasts of the Peninsula in 1498–99. in Portuguese means 'farmer' (cognate with 'labourer').
+Labrador is named after João Fernandes Lavrador, a Portuguese explorer who sailed along the coasts of the Labrador Peninsula in 1498–99.

+Labrador's name in the Inuttitut/Inuktitut language (spoken in Nunatsiavut) is Nunatsuak (ᓄᓇᑦᓱᐊᒃ), meaning "the big land" (a common English nickname for Labrador).

 Geography

 Labrador has a roughly triangular shape that encompasses the easternmost section of the Canadian Shield, a sweeping geographical region of thin soil and abundant mineral resources.
 Its western border with Quebec is the drainage divide of the Labrador Peninsula.
 Lands that drain into the Atlantic Ocean are part of Labrador, while lands that drain into Hudson Bay are part of Quebec.
 Labrador's extreme northern tip, at 60°22′N, shares a short border with Nunavut on Killiniq Island.
 Labrador also has a maritime border with Greenland.
 Northern Labrador's climate is classified as polar, while Southern Labrador's climate is classified as subarctic.

 Labrador can be divided into four geographical regions: the North Coast, Central Labrador, Western Labrador, and the South Coast.
 Each of those regions is described below.